 Alternate date for inclement weather: Sunday, May 16.

 This unique natural area offers a huge variety of spring ephemeral wildflowers and even the roadsides along the way offer their own displays.
-This trip will include a stop at The Boils Wildlife Management Area to check out it’s unique geologic feature and an additional destination may be added.
 The out and back trail at Washmorgan follows a stream bed to a lovely waterfall.
+Hikers will have an option to continue on to a second trail on private land.
 We’ll travel at a pace that allows us to appreciate the natural beauty around us.

 Depending on water levels the trail can involve numerous shallow crossings, so you’re encouraged to wear or bring water shoes.
 Bring plenty of water and snacks and pack a lunch.
+TTA members only.
 Register with Mark for meetup location, details, and updates.

 Alternate date for inclement weather: Sunday, May 2.

 Bring water and snacks; you’re definitely encouraged to bring your camera.
-Group size is limited; register with Mark for meetup location, details, and updates.
+Group size is limited for the Taylor Hollow portion; register with Mark for meetup location, details, and updates.